NavyaLingampalli/LSRE-NavyaLingampalli/Seminars/Seminarnotes.md

 2. Systematic planning
 These two approaches are discussed in detail in the summarization of article [4] below.

-	Summarization of [4] (Art and science of software release planning):
+Summarization of [4] (G. Ruhe and M. O. Saliu, “The art and science of software release planning,” IEEE Softw., vol. 22, no. 6, pp. 47–53, Nov.
+2005.):

 The authors of this paper mainly concentrated on the advantages of release planning, what should be contained in release planning, difficulties in creating it and presented two approaches of RP namely